rackerlabs/technical-blog/_posts/2013-02-21-service-registry-use-cases-storing-service-metadata-in-the-registry.markdown

 * Connection retry delay
 * Service state

-Because this feature is geared toward values that change relatively often you get notifications via the [events feed](http://docs.rackspace.com/rsr/api/v1.0/sr-devguide/content/concepts.html) when a value is updated or deleted.
+Because this feature is geared toward values that change relatively often, you get notifications via the [events feed](http://docs.rackspace.com/rsr/api/v1.0/sr-devguide/content/concepts.html) when a value is updated or deleted.
 Your code can then consume those notifications to react to changes faster (e.g. re-initialize a connection pool with a new list of server addresses) without requiring a service restart.

 Additionally, you may use namespaces to organize configuration values to suit your needs.

-##Conclusion
+### Conclusion

-Service Registry is a new and unique product in the market.
+Service registry is a new and unique product in the market.
 This means there are probably use cases we have not thought about.
 If you have use case for it that we have not described yet, [let us know](mailto:sr@rackspace.com)!

-In subsequent posts we will look at more advanced use cases such as using Service Registry for middle-tier load balancing and using events feed as one of the information sources for your automation system.
+In subsequent posts we will look at more advanced use cases such as using Service registry for middle-tier load balancing and using events feed as one of the information sources for your automation system.

-Note: Service Registry is currently in closed preview available free of charge.
+Note: Service registry is currently in closed preview available free of charge.
 If you don’t have access yet you can request it by filling out [this survey](https://surveys.rackspace.com/Survey.aspx?s=f3d6e51580ab4510a564487fafdafdfd).